David West Read: Television

 In 2015, Read was hired as a writer on the Canadian sitcom Schitt's Creek, after impressing series co-creator Dan Levy in a meeting.
-He was nominated for a Canadian Screen Award for his writing on the season 5 episode, Love Letters.
+He was nominated for a Canadian Screen Award for his writing on the season 5 episode, "Love Letters".
 For seasons 5 and 6, Read was promoted to executive producer of Schitt's Creek.
-At the 2020 Emmy Awards, he won an Emmy Award for Outstanding Comedy Series, and was nominated for Outstanding Writing for a Comedy Series for his writing on the season 6 episode, The Presidential Suite.
+At the 2020 Emmy Awards, he won an Emmy Award for Outstanding Comedy Series, and was nominated for Outstanding Writing for a Comedy Series for his writing on the season 6 episode, "The Presidential Suite".

 He adapted The Big Door Prize, based on the M.O.
 Walsh novel, into a television series.
 The first season premiered on Apple TV+ in March 2023, and was renewed for a second season the next month.

-In 2023, Apple TV announced that Read was creating a comedy television series that will star Matthew McConaughey and Woody Harrelson.
+In 2023, Apple TV announced that Read was creating a comedy television series that would star Matthew McConaughey and Woody Harrelson.
+Brothers premiered in September 2026.